jasminb/jsonapi-converter/README.md

 }
 ```

 Proguard should remove all fields and methods that you are not accessing.
-If you would like to keep all deserialized fields, you can add a rule for unconditially keep all your POJO classes.
+If you would like to keep all deserialized fields, you can add a rule for unconditionally keep all your POJO classes.
 ```
 # Keep all POJO classes
 -keep class com.example.json.** {*;}